ocp-power-demos/katacoda-scenarios/h2o/step3.md

 Assuming pods have successfully started, let us now login into the container via : (Ensure to replace <podman with the podname from the previous output>)

 `oc rsh <podname>`
-Running an example to ensure that the H2O application is up and running via `ls `{{execute}}
+Running an example to ensure that the H2O application is up and running via:
+`ls `{{execute}}
 `./run_example.sh `{{execute}}
+asdsad